anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Through meditation and by giving full attention to one thing at a time, we can learn to direct attention where we choose.
+Quote: If the single man plant himself indomitably on his instincts, and there abide, the huge world will come round to him.

-By: Eknath Easwaran
+By: Ralph Waldo Emerson